NicolaTea/NicolaTea/README.md

 🔭 I’m currently studying Computer Science at Babeș-Bolyai University in Cluj-Napoca, Romania.

-👩‍💻 I’m teaching myself Game Development and I’m passionate about everything related to programming.
-I love building interactive experiences and exploring new technologies.
+💻 I'm passionate about **Web Development**, **Data Science**, and **Game Development**.
+I love building interactive experiences, solving real-world problems through data, and experimenting with cutting-edge technologies.

+🌐 I'm currently learning and improving my skills in full-stack web development using modern frameworks and tools.

+📊 I'm exploring the world of data science, focusing on data analysis, machine learning, and visualization.

+🎮 I’m also teaching myself Game Development, mainly using Unity & C#, while experimenting with Unreal Engine.

 👯 I'm open to collaborating on different types of projects.

-🌱 I'm currently learning Unity & C#, experimenting with Unreal Engine.

-🚀 My goal is to become a versatile developer, specializing in both game development and software engineering, creating innovative and engaging digital experiences.
+🚀 My goal is to become a versatile developer capable of creating innovative and impactful digital solutions across multiple domains.

 📫 How to reach me **teanicola2004@gmail.com**